matjaz99/alertmonitor/docs/Alerting.md

 But when the connections restore you cannot be 100% sure that current alarm state is still up-to-date.
 What if we missed some critical events?

 To update current alarm state, monitoring system should periodically synchronize alarms with devices.
 This is not always a straightforward process.
-First question is weather the device supports re-sending of all currently active alerts?
+First question is weather the device supports re-sending of all currently selected alerts?
 Then how can I get them?